Number line: As a topological space

 The real line is a locally compact space and a paracompact space, as well as second-countable and normal.
 It is also path-connected, and is therefore connected as well, though it can be disconnected by removing any one point.
 The real line is also contractible, and as such all of its homotopy groups and reduced homology groups are zero.

 As a locally compact space, the real line can be compactified in several different ways.
 The one-point compactification of R is a circle (namely, the real projective line), and the extra point can be thought of as an unsigned infinity.
-Alternatively, the real line has two ends, and the resulting end compactification is the extended real line [−∞, +∞].
+Alternatively, the real line has two ends, and the resulting end compactification is the extended real number line [−∞, +∞].
 There is also the Stone–Čech compactification of the real line, which involves adding an infinite number of additional points.

 In some contexts, it is helpful to place other topologies on the set of real numbers, such as the lower limit topology or the Zariski topology.
 For the real numbers, the latter is the same as the finite complement topology.